szilvia-csernus/community-transport/README.md

 As an admin, I would like to

 * be able to register and safely sign in.
-* have control over accepting / declining users who register.
+* have control over accepting / declining newly registered users.
 * have a record of each individual.
 * be able to edit the relevant records of any user.
 * be able to delete any user from the database.